twosigma/satellite/satellite-slave/README.md

 java -jar satellite.jar config.clj
 ```

-There is a sample config included in `/config`.
+There is a sample config included in `/config/sample.clj` and thorough
+documentation of the config in `/src/satellite_slave/config.clj`.

 ## Security